dotnsf/ayana/README.md

 - No 'version' parameter required.

+- POST /v3/collections/{collection_id}/images have new save_image parameter.
+If this value would be true, you can save image itself, and retrieve it with following new API.

 - GET /v3/collections/{collection_id}/images/{image_id}/binary newly added to get image binary.

 - HTTP Response include 'status' which indicate success(true) or fail(false).